abdul-abdi/karibu/ARCHITECTURE.md

 ## System Overview

-Karibu is a Next.js application that provides a comprehensive platform for smart contract development, analysis, deployment, and interaction on the Hedera network.
+Karibu is a Next.js application that provides a comprehensive platform for smart contract development, analysis, deployment, and interaction on supported EVM networks.

 ### Core Components